deepaksabat/Advance_HRMS/README.md

 # Introduction

-Thank you for purchasing Advanced HRM.
 Advanced HRM involves everything related to the employer-employee relationship and is about supporting and managing the organisation’s people and associated processes.
 It’s seen as a core business function essential to the organisation’s effective operation.

 # System Rquirements
 PHP >= 5.5.9